asamy/ksm/README.md

 - If the processor does not support Virtualization Exceptions, the VM exit path will be taken instead (Note that the VM exit path is _always_ handled).
 - If the processor does not support VMFUNC, it's emulated via VMCALL instead.

+### Debugging and/or testing

+Since #VE and VMFUNC are now optional and will not be enabled unless the CPU support it, you can now test under VMs with emulation for VMFUNC.

+#### Live debugging under Windows

+You may want to disable `SECONDARY_EXEC_DESC_TABLE_EXITING` in vcpu.c in secondary controls, otherwise it makes WinDBG go **maniac**.
+I have not investigated the root cause, but it keeps loading GDT and LDT all the time, which is _insane_.

 ### IDT shadowing